MAKEUP DESIGN & RENDERINGS

 Set Designer – Benjamin Saunders

 This character was particularly challenging.
 The beard was created from a repurposed wig due to our budget and need for his pieces to match.
 It had to be made to be easily removed for quick changes, and still make it look like they were two different people.
 I was always pleasantly surprised when I would hear the audience realize that he was the narrator when he removed the pieces onstage.
 Those gasps mean that I did my job right and this became one of my favorite designs of this show.

 THE WITCH UGLY vs. PRETTY TRANSFORMATION

 This was also a challenging character.
 Not only were we not able to have a double, we had to also figure out how to remove her witch prosthetic and costume and reapply a whole new look in 6 minutes.
-This required some research on my part and a silicon adhesive was chosen that could be ripped off the actresses skin without any pain or damage to her skin.
+This required some research on my part and a silicon adhesive was chosen that could be taken off the actresses skin quickly without any pain or damage to her skin.